Probate Q&A Series

 • Medical Provider Liens.
 Under N.C.
 Gen. Stat. §44-49, licensed hospitals, physicians and other health care providers may file a lien on any recovery.
 See N.C.
 Gen. Stat. §44-49.

 • Priority of Liens.
 N.C.
 Gen. Stat. §44-50 sets rules for lien enforcement and payment timing.
-The personal representative must satisfy valid liens in full before distributing any net proceeds to heirs.
+The personal representative must satisfy valid liens before distributing any net proceeds to heirs.
 See N.C.
 Gen. Stat. §44-50.

 Notifying Unknown Heirs in Wrongful Death Actions